gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 Here I switched from Edge ( old account ) to Chrome ( new account ).

 This is how the generated [link](https://old.reddit.com/r/Android+AndroidOnWindows+FlutterDev+Infinity_For_Reddit+Kotlin+Magisk+MotoG+Vanced+WSA+Windows11+androidapps+androiddev+announcements+motorola+windowsinsiders+xManagerApp/) looks 👇.
-YOURS WILL BE DIFFERENT DON'T COPY THIS EXAMPLE LINK COPY YOURS.
+YOURS WILL BE DIFFERENT, DON'T COPY THIS EXAMPLE LINK, COPY YOURS.

 <img src="/Images/paste link in new browser.png" width="1200"/>

 ## Step 7:
-Copy and Paste this [code](https://github.com/RaghavanVdy/Subreddit-Transfer-and-Unsubscriber/blob/main/auto%20subscriber.js) in the console tab and click enter (Second browser/ incognito tab).
-If you have multiple links do this same step in all those links.
+Copy and Paste this [code](https://github.com/RaghavanVdy/Subreddit-Transfer-and-Unsubscriber/blob/main/auto%20subscriber.js) in the console tab and click enter (in Second browser/ incognito tab).
+If you have multiple links do this same step in all those links (new tabs).

 <img src="/Images/link extracter.gif" width="1200"/>